Summary of Final Rule Chapter V, Subchapter C, Invasive Species, Part 575, Prohibited and Regulated Invasive Species

-A new Part 575 will be adopted under 6 NYCRR Chapter V, Subchapter C. Existing Subchapter C, Real Property and Land Acquisition, will become Subchapter D, and existing Subchapter D, Water Regulation, will be placed in a new Subchapter E. This document provides a summary of the proposed invasive species regulations.
-The Express Terms of proposed Part 575 control should a conflict exist between this summary document and the Express Terms.
+A new Part 575 will be adopted under 6 NYCRR Chapter V, Subchapter C. Existing Subchapter C, Real Property and Land Acquisition, will become Subchapter D, and existing Subchapter D, Water Regulation, will be placed in a new Subchapter E. This document provides a summary of the final invasive species regulations.
+The Express Terms of Part 575 control should a conflict exist between this summary document and the Express Terms.

 Section 575.1: Purpose, scope and applicability

-The purpose of the proposed invasive species regulations is to provide rules and procedures to identify, classify and establish a permit system in an effort to restrict the sale, purchase, possession, propagation, introduction, importation, and transport of invasive species in New York, as part of the New York State Department of Environmental Conservation's ("DEC") statewide invasive species management program, as required by Environmental Conservation Law (ECL) sections 9-1709 and 71-0703.
+The purpose of the final invasive species regulations is to provide rules and procedures to identify, classify and establish a permit system in an effort to restrict the sale, purchase, possession, propagation, introduction, importation, and transport of invasive species in New York, as part of the New York State Department of Environmental Conservation's ("DEC") statewide invasive species management program, as required by Environmental Conservation Law (ECL) sections 9-1709 and 71-0703.
 The regulations set forth in this Part may be complemented by existing regulations promulgated by the DEC and the New York State Department of Agriculture and Markets ("DAM") and local laws or regulations designed to restrict the sale, purchase, possession, propagation, introduction, importation, transport and disposal of specific invasive species in New York.
 These existing regulations continue to apply, unless in conflict, superseded or expressly stated otherwise in this Part.

 Section 575.2: Definitions

-As used in this Part, the following words and terms have the meanings ascribed in the proposed rule under section 575.2: Animal, Certificate of Inspection, Commissioner, Compliance Agreement, Container, Control, Cultivar, Department, Disposal, Ecosystem, Education, Environmental Notice Bulletin, Free-living State, Fungi, Import, Incidental, Introduce, Invasive Species, Limited Permit, Native Species, Natural Areas, Nonnative Species, Person, Plant, Possess, Prohibited Invasive Species, Propagate, Propagule, Public Lands, Public Waters, Purchase, Reasonable Precautions, Regulated Invasive Species, Research, Sell, Species, and Transport.
+As used in this Part, the following words and terms have the meanings ascribed in the final rule under section 575.2: Animal, Certificate of Inspection, Commissioner, Compliance Agreement, Container, Control, Cultivar, Department, Disposal, Ecosystem, Education, Environmental Notice Bulletin, Free-living State, Fungi, Import, Incidental, Introduce, Invasive Species, Limited Permit, Native Species, Natural Areas, Nonnative Species, Person, Plant, Possess, Prohibited Invasive Species, Propagate, Propagule, Public Lands, Public Waters, Purchase, Reasonable Precautions, Regulated Invasive Species, Research, Sell, Species, and Transport.
 "Invasive Species" means a species that is nonnative to the ecosystem under consideration, and whose introduction causes or is likely to cause economic or environmental harm or harm to human health.
 For the purposes of this Part, the harm must significantly outweigh any benefits.
 The remainder of the definitions are not included in this summary.